chaxyouxbraoui7/student-presence-system/README.md

 - **CIN Card Processing:** Upload images of CIN cards, which are processed to extract CIN numbers using Optical Character Recognition (OCR) and regex.
 The extracted CINs are saved in `extracted_cin.csv`.

 > **Note:** For optimal accuracy in extracting CIN numbers, the uploaded images should be at least of mid-quality.
-> Since this system relies on a pre-trained OCR model rather than a custom-trained one, poor-quality images may lead to incorrect extractions.
+Since this system relies on a pre-trained OCR model rather than a custom-trained one, poor-quality images may lead to incorrect extractions.

 - **Automated Attendance Tracking:** The system compares the extracted CINs with the student CSV file, generates an attendance report, and saves it as `attendance.csv`.
 The attendance is displayed as a table in the GUI.

+- **Capture Card Feature (Experimental):** Capture images of CIN cards using your laptop's camera.
+While this feature is still under development, please note that OCR accuracy may be limited due to the camera quality.
+Low-quality images can cause difficulties with CIN extraction, but we are actively working on improving this feature, insh'allah.

 ## Project Code Installation